-Performance of the Predictive Model
+Performance of the predictive model

-In this study, the final model was quite accurate in predicting known AATD-positive and AATD-negative patients.
-The final model had a combined AUC-ROC curve of 0.9, indicating high predictive power for an AATD diagnosis (Supplementary Figure 2 in the online supplement).
+In this study, the final model was quite accurate in predicting known AATD-positive and AATDnegative patients.
+The final model had a combined AUC of the receiver operating characteristic curve of 0.9, indicating high predictive power for AATD diagnosis (Supplementary Figure 2).
 The model's sensitivity and specificity varied based on the chosen threshold.
 When a threshold of 0.49 was set, the sensitivity and specificity were both 0.82, meaning that 82% of AATD-positive patients would be correctly identified, but simultaneously, 18% of AATD-negative patients would be incorrectly classified as AATD positive.
 Increasing the threshold to 0.68 reduced the sensitivity to 0.68 while increasing the specificity to 0.93 (i.e., 68% of AATD-positive patients would be correctly labeled, and 7% would be incorrectly labeled as AATD positive).
-Based on the current model performance, to identify one patient with confirmed AATD, subsequent confirmatory testing would be needed for 25 individuals categorized as likely AATD-positive patients (assuming a conservative 1% prevalence of AATD among patients with COPD).
+Based on the current model performance, to identify 1 patient with confirmed AATD, subsequent confirmatory testing would be needed for 25 individuals categorized as likely AATD-positive patients (assuming a conservative 1% prevalence of AATD among patients with COPD).
 This is much better than the current 1 in 100 detection rate in real-world clinical settings.